Booking your stay at AWIPEV

 Note: A new field period has to be created every year for every period your project has personnel in or around Ny-Ålesund (or on Svalbard in general)

 1.3 Apply for permits

 Field work on Spitzbergen is regulated by various provisions, mainly by the Governor of Svalbard.
-Since 2015 all requests for permits have to be done by the RiS portal when editing your project there.
+All requests for permits have to be done via the RiS portal when editing your project there.